 For those on a low budget, a bitumen torched-on felt system is usually advised.
 These products have been around for decades and there’s plenty of competition that keeps the prices down.

-Fibreglass and rubber roof systems last the longest but are at the upper end of the price range.
+Fibreglass and rubber roof systems last the longest but are usually more expensive.

 Below is a guide to each type of flat roof covering:

-This material has been used for decades and is often seen on boats.
+This material has been used for decades and is often seen on boats and kayaks.
 It was first used on flat roofs several decades ago but got an undeserved bad reputation due to poor workmanship and techniques that have now been improved with updated standards.

 Torch-on Bitumen Felts